devuri/plugin-interface/README.md

 }
 ```

-Below is an example of how you can instantiate the plugin class, set the plugin path and URL using the `wp_plugin_dir_path()` function, and explain the benefits of doing so:
+Below is an example of how you can instantiate the plugin class, set the plugin path and  url:

 ```php
 <?php